I’ll Be There For You

 Preparing for childbirth can sometimes seem daunting.
 You can help ease uncertainties by forming a birth team that will support your wishes while giving birth safely, and encouraging you to remember your own strength and ability.

-Preparing the mind and body to surrender
+Helping the mind and body to surrender

 Communicating your birth preferences to your provider prior to labor